TheThingsNetwork/lorawan-stack/doc/content/reference/api/end_device.md

 ## The `JsEndDeviceRegistry` service

 OTAA devices are registered in the Join Server's `JsEndDeviceRegistry`.
-This registry stores the following [EndDevice fields](#message:EndDevice):
+The following [EndDevice fields](#message:EndDevice) are registered in this registry:

 - `ids` (with subfields)
 - `provisioner_id` (when provisioning with secure elements)